4d/docs/docs/WebServer/qodly-studio.md

 :::

-This option enables the ["force login" mode](../REST/authUsers.md#force-login-mode) for your 4D application.

-In default login mode, any REST request, including the rendering of an authentication web form, creates a web session on the server and gets a 4D Client license, whatever the actual result of authentication.
-In the "force login" mode, a simple authentication Qodly form can be rendered without consuming any license.
+When the "force login" mode is **disabled** (default mode), any REST request, including the rendering of an authentication Qodly form, creates a web session on the server and gets a 4D Client license, whatever the actual result of the authentication.
+When the "force login" mode is **enabled**, a simple authentication Qodly form can be rendered without consuming any license.
 You just need to implemented the [`authentify()`](../REST/authUsers.md#function-authentify) function in the datastore class and call it from the Qodly form.
 The licence is consumed only when the user is actually logged.

 :::info

-For more information, please refer to [this blog post](https://blog.4d.com/qodly-studio-consume-a-4d-client-licence-only-when-the-authentication-is-successful).
+For more information, refer to [this blog post](https://blog.4d.com/qodly-studio-consume-a-4d-client-licence-only-when-the-authentication-is-successful) that tells the full story.

 :::